 RCIA: The Rite of Christian Initiation of Adults

-RCIA is the process inviting people to know Jesus more fully, to know God’s love for them, and to prepare for Initiation Sacraments of Baptism, Confirmation and Eucharist.
+RCIA is the process inviting people to know Jesus more fully, to know God’s love for them, and to prepare them for initiation into the Sacraments of Baptism, Confirmation and Eucharist.
 There are four periods and three Rites in the process:

 - Pre-Catechumenate or Inquiry: A person comes with questions about the faith and a desire to know more about Christ and God’s love for them.

 The Rite of Acceptance into the Order of Catechumens is celebrated when the inquirer has begun to know Christ in the Gospel.
 All parishioners are involved in evangelization because all can invite others to know Christ.